em-jov/sa_weather_aqi/README.md

 # Sarajevo weather & air pollution
-> Simple, static [web page](https://sa-aqi-weather.simplify.ba/) providing comprehensive weather and AQI (air quality index) details for Sarajevo, known as the most polluted city in Europe.
+> Simple, static [web page](https://sa-aqi-weather.simplify.ba/) providing information about Air Quality Index (AQI) and weather conditions in Sarajevo, aslo known as the most polluted city in Europe.

 ## Overview

-The Ruby script gathers essential data either from third-party APIs or by scraping when APIs are unavailable.
-It then compiles this information into a template.
-The script is scheduled to run every hour using AWS Lambda to keep the data up-to-date.
+The Ruby script retrieves data from third-party APIs or resorts to web scraping when APIs are not available.
+It then generates an HTML file by integrating the collected data into an ERB (Embedded Ruby) template.
+To sustain the accuracy of the information, the script is scheduled to run automatically every hour using AWS Lambda.

 ## Features
-- Real-time current weather updates.
+- Current weather data.
 - 5-day weather forecast provided in 3-hour intervals.
 - Hourly AQI data available for 5 monitoring sites, detailing AQI for each pollutant.
 - Hourly city-wide AQI data, with breakdowns for each pollutant.